microsoft/fast/packages/web-components/fast-foundation/src/design-token/README.md

 A Design Token is a semantic, named variable used to describe a Design System.
 They often describe design concepts like typography, color, sizes, UI spacing, etc. FAST encourages checking out [https://github.com/design-tokens/community-group#design-tokens](the Design Tokens Community Group) for more information on Design Tokens themselves.

 ## Using Design Tokens in FAST
-This usage guide walks through creating and using a Design Token *accent-color*, which is represented in code as a hexadecimal color string.
+This usage guide walks through creating and using a Design Token *background-color*, which is represented in code as a hexadecimal color string.

 ### 1. Create a Token
 The first step to using a token is to create it: